ALWAYS CALL 911 if you are in immediate danger and need emergency help.

 Information on this page will help you understand environmental dangers related to earthquakes, what you can do to prepare and recover.
 It will also help you recognize possible environmental hazards and learn what you can do to protect your and your family’s health.
 General, non-emergency information about earthquakes, from the U.S. Geological Survey.

 Drinking water and food: Earthquakes strike suddenly, violently and usually without warning.
 Identifying potential hazards ahead of time and advance planning can reduce the dangers of serious injury or loss of life from an earthquake.

 - Make a kit of supplies.
 Keep at least a 3-day water supply per person -and don't forget pets.
-What you can do to protect your household well.

 - Prepare food supplies for an emergency.
 Get a fridge thermometer to be sure of safe storage temperatures if you lose electricity.
 Freeze extra containers of water ahead of time.
 Use ice chests in case power is out for more than four hours.

 Activities to help facilities plan for emergencies and natural disasters.
 A variety of tools and guidance for drinking water and wastewater utilities to prepare and respond.

 VIDEO: Surviving the Quake.
 This video introduces you to earthquake resilience and highlights Earthquake Resilience for Water and Wastewater Utilities.

 Damage from an earthquake depends on the size, extent, and other factors.
 Damage debris can include destroyed structures, hazardous waste, green waste, or personal property.

 - Waste Management Benefits, Planning and Mitigation Activities for Homeland Security Incidents